Ticketedmoon/human-activity-recognition-using-wrist-mounted-sensors-based-on-symbolic-aggregate-approximation/src/code/desktop-GUI-development/README.md

 **Windows**: `.\env\Scripts\activate`

 ###### Note:
-To deactivate the virtual environement and return to the global packages scope,
+To deactivate the virtual environment and return to the global packages scope,
 simply run the command: `deactivate`

 With the virtual environement activated, install all necessary project packages: